University of Greenwich: Students' Union

 Greenwich Students' Union is the university's students' union.
 In October 2019, the GSU Student Assembly voted to ask the university to declare a climate emergency and for the university and union sustainability strategies to consult with students in creating them.
 This call to action aimed to speed up the university's efforts at becoming carbon neutral.

-At the Medway campus in Kent there is a partnership between the University of Greenwich Students' Union, Canterbury Christ Church and University of Kent Union on the Medway campus.
-Greenwich Students' Union has been leading the partnership since July 2021 and manages The Hub space, previously The Student Hub when it was looked after by GK Unions – the Greenwich & Kent Students' Unions Together (once the Universities at Medway Students Association, UMSA).
-Greenwich Students' Union has a mascot called The Cutty Shark and a presence at Avery Hill, Greenwich and Medway campus.
+At the Medway campus in Kent, there is a partnership between the University of Greenwich Students' Union, Canterbury Christ Church, and University of Kent Union on the Medway campus.
+Greenwich Students' Union has been leading the partnership since July 2021 and manages The Hub space, previously The Student Hub, when it was looked after by GK Unions – the Greenwich & Kent Students' Unions Together (once the Universities at Medway Students Association, UMSA).
+Greenwich Students' Union has a mascot called The Cutty Shark and a presence at the Avery Hill, Greenwich, and Medway campuses.